Silvana Tirinzoni: Career

 At the start of the 2019–20 season, Team Tirinzoni were runners-up at the 2019 Cameron's Brewing Oakville Fall Classic.
 They also qualified for the playoffs at their next three events, the 2019 Stu Sells Oakville Tankard, the 2019 AMJ Campbell Shorty Jenkins Classic and the 2019 WCT Uiseong International Curling Cup.
 The next week, they won the Women's Masters Basel.
 They represented Switzerland at the 2019 European Curling Championships, where they finished the round robin in first place with an 8–1 record.
 However, they would not make the final, as they lost to Scotland's Eve Muirhead in the semifinal.
 They rebounded in the bronze medal game, defeating Alina Kovaleva of Russia.
 The team was not able to defend their Swiss championship, losing the final of the 2020 Swiss Women's Curling Championship to the young Elena Stern rink.
 The Swiss championship would be the team's last event of the season, as both the Players' Championship and the Champions Cup Grand Slam events were cancelled due to the COVID-19 pandemic.

 Tirinzoni began the 2020–21 season by making the final of the 2020 Schweizer Cup, where they once again lost to the Stern rink.
 Three weeks later, her team was invited to play in the Adelboden International men's World Curling Tour event, as a last-minute addition.
 After dropping their first game to Yannick Schwaller, they went on a four-game winning streak against the men's field before losing to Olympic bronze medallist Peter de Cruz in the semifinal.
-In January 2021, Tirinzoni compted at the 2021 Swiss Mixed Doubles Curling Championship with partner Benoît Schwarz.
+In January 2021, Tirinzoni competed at the 2021 Swiss Mixed Doubles Curling Championship with partner Benoît Schwarz.
 The pair finished the round robin with a 4–3 record before losing to teammate Alina Pätz and Sven Michel in the semifinal.
 Two weeks later, Tirinzoni won her fifth national championship at the 2021 Swiss Women's Curling Championship.
 This put her in a playoff against 2020 Champions Team Stern for the right to represent Switzerland at the 2021 World Women's Curling Championship, as the 2020 Worlds were cancelled due to the COVID-19 pandemic.
 Tirinzoni beat Stern in the playoff, and represented Switzerland at the World Championship, which was played in a bio-secure bubble in Calgary, Canada due to the pandemic.
 There, she led her rink to a 12–1 round robin record, including scoring a rare eight-ender against Denmark, the first time an eight-ender has ever been scored at a World Championship.
 In the playoffs, Tirinzoni defeated the United States in the semifinal, and then Alina Kovaleva representing RCF (Russia) in the final to win the gold medal, successfully defending her 2019 championship, becoming the first Swiss skip to win back to back titles.
 While also in the Calgary bubble, Team Tirinzoni played in two Grand Slam events, making the final at the 2021 Champions Cup and the semifinals at the 2021 Players' Championship.